papermashea/ml-2020/jupyter/_secondProject/iteration1/README.md

 ### Process notes
-See "/_comparisons" for process examples and plots
+See "_comparisons" for process examples and plots
 - multi-layer perceptron seems to be performing significantly better on training data, but about the same on test data
 - nn has fewer FP than pc (1 vs. 0), typically performing higher
 - uploaded cropped images, images with no plane and images with planes to teachable machine for feature exploration - json was a little too complex to incorporate into jupyter notebook workflow